 These seven pieces of good advice and inspirational quotes will help you - to stay calm, gain perspective, increase positivity and overcome the unruly 'monkey mind.'
 They continue to help me every day.

 Throughout my 43 years of life, I have received so many valuable piece of positive life advice from friends and experts.
 In addition to all of this, I picked up many mindset-changing statements as part of my coaching and NLP training.

 Best life advice no. 1 - "This too shall pass"

-A wise friend shared this with me eight years ago and it has been an absolute lifesaver.
+A wise friend shared piece of life advice with me eight years ago and it has been an absolute lifesaver.
 It is a Persian adage which is believed to have originated in the writings of Sufi poets.

 Nothing is fixed; everything changes.
 Circumstances change, feelings and emotions change, thoughts change, you change.